Spring Flower Fundraiser

 In the spring of 2019, a group of Twin Cities educators, community members, and parents met to imagine a school grounded in Montessori pedagogy, accessible to families of all incomes, that places the needs of the children first.

-Monarch Montessori School opened its first Children's House environment in Saint Paul, Minnesota for children ages 33 months through 6 years of age on September 8th, 2020.
+Monarch Montessori School opened its first Children's House environment in St. Paul, Minnesota for children ages 33 months through 6 years of age on September 8th, 2020.
 We are committed to providing a safe and healthy in-person educational option for families and offer tuition assistance to children of essential workers.

 Dr. Maria Montessori developed her namesake philosophy and pedagogy after noting the false assumptions and failures of the traditional education system.
 She remarked, "The world of education is like an island where people, cut off from the world, are prepared for life by exclusion from it."
 After observing how children optimally learn and develop, she devised and refined a markedly different approach.